 of millennial parents prioritize benefits over pay raises 1

-of women would change jobs for better benefits 2
+of millennials would change jobs for better benefits 2

 of women decide leave their job after having a baby 3